-Get a quick overview of the state of your work in its full document form, directly from the WriteMapper app itself with the full document export preview feature.
+Get a real-time overview of the state of your work in its full document form, directly from the WriteMapper app itself with the live document export preview feature.

-Besides being great for proofreading, the preview mode also allows you to toggle various modes of exploring your preview, helping you digest your writing quicker and easier than ever before.
+Besides being great for proofreading, the preview mode also allows you various modes of navigating your writing, helping you digest it writing quicker and easier than ever before.

 A handy full document word and character count calculator is also included, which displays that information for you in preview mode.

 3.1.1 Quick Overview

 Get a cohesive picture of how the flow of your work is turning out to look, using the Live Document Preview feature, directly accessible from the toolbar, or using the keyboard shortcuts